 Notes & Troubleshooting

 How many tasks can run at the same time?

-Each app has a concurrency limit of 4 simultaneous tasks.
-If your app has more than 4 tasks scheduled to run at the same time, they'll be queued up to run next as soon as another task finishes running.
+Each app can run 4 simultaneous scheduled jobs (including tasks) at one time.
+If your app has more than 4 jobs scheduled to run at the same time, they'll be queued up to run next as soon as another task finishes running.
 Each Knack shared server can run 14 simultaneous scheduled jobs (including tasks) at one time.
-These jobs can come from any app, which may be from other customers, can run at a time.
+These jobs can come from any app, which may be from other customers.

 The only way to lift this limit is with an enterprise plan that includes a private server.
 Please reach out to us using the form on that page for more information.

 I'm not seeing the option labeled to a connected value.